Kagurabachi: Hishaku

 A cunning swordsman who dresses in samurai clothing.
-His sorcery involves controlling an armored puppet similar to himself as well as manipulating individual pieces of armor for defense, but he prides himself on his proficiency in using a sword.
+His sorcery involves controlling an armored puppet resembling himself and manipulating individual pieces of armor for defense, but he prides himself on his proficiency with a sword.
 Through his sorcery, he took part in the murder of Kunishige Rokuhira.
-He also assassinated Enchanted Blade Wielder Ibuki Misaka, though was left disappointed as Misaka was a shadow of himself compared to during the Seitei War.
+He also assassinated Enchanted Blade Bearer Ibuki Misaka, though he was left disappointed as Misaka was a shadow of himself compared to during the Seitei War.
 Hokuto believes his sword does not exist for survival, but for the thrill of a deadly battle, and seeks out strong fighters like Yoji Uruha to satisfy his desire for mortal combat.